buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/Types/IfcOccupantTypeEnum.md

 # IfcOccupantTypeEnum

-_IfcOccupantTypeEnum_ defines the types of occupant from which the type required can be selected.
+_IfcOccupantTypeEnum_ defines the types of occupant from which the type required can be selected.<!-- end of definition -->

 > HISTORY New enumeration in IFC2.0.

 ## Items